A Personal Letter to Educators and Older Students

 My grandparents, as “survivors,” carried that pain and loss for their entire lives.

-How to intervene against the American version of this hate has been the driving question of my life.
+How to intervene against the American version of such treatment has been the driving question of my life.

 I’ve worked to counteract the forms of everyday bias and inequality that keep hate going.
 Countering “hate” isn’t just about erasing swastikas and n-words from walls.
 The real goal is learning to treat all people and all communities as equally valuable in our schools and society.

-My mother was allowed into the US as a refugee toddler in 1950.
+My mother was allowed into the US as a refugee toddler after World War II.
 I grew up treated as a “white” person in the United States.
 And as an adult, I’ve focused my work on education, and on repairing our nation’s own history and habits of treating some fellow human beings as less-than.
 Anti-blackness.
 Anti-brownness.
 Racism—meaning, practices treating “white” people as if we’re superior.
 Relatedly, Xenophobia (hate, bias and injustice toward immigrants).
 Islamophobia (hate, bias and injustice toward Muslims).
 Homophobia (hate, bias and injustice toward gay people).
 Anti-Semitism (hate and bias toward Jews).
 Sexism.

 “Hate” feels most present when we scream or scrawl slurs.
-But I define the roots of hate as any time people treat a “type of person” as if they are somehow inferior to some imagined-superior “type of person.”
+But we define hate as any time people treat a “type of person” as if they are somehow inferior to some imagined-superior “type of person.”

 - Hateful speech or symbols that demean and hurt people.